CodingExerciseOrg/gh-secret-scanner/README.md

     → scanner._enrich()           # adds repo/run context to raw findings
 ```

 No temp file is written.
 No external process is spawned.
-The log text
-string is scanned directly inside the running Python process.

 ### Test mode